 The American Cancer Society reports that ovarian cancer is the fifth-highest cause of female cancer-related deaths.
 The prompt diagnosis and treatment of ovarian cancer can truly make the difference between life and death.
 When a medical provider fails to detect the signs of ovarian cancer in a patient or neglects to take swift action when treatment is needed, victims could seek the assistance of an Indiantown ovarian cancer misdiagnosis lawyer.

-A seasoned personal injury attorney at Domnick Cunningham & Whalen could determine whether a physician was negligent in the diagnosis or treatment of your cancer and pursue legal damages on your behalf.
+A seasoned personal injury attorney at Domnick Cunningham & Yaffa could determine whether a physician was negligent in the diagnosis or treatment of your cancer and pursue legal damages on your behalf.

 Proving that a Medical Provider Committed Malpractice

 The actions of individuals who work in the medical field are held to an extraordinarily high standard of care.
 Florida Statute § 766.102 outlines the medical standard of care in the state.
 To prove that a healthcare provider violated this standard, it must be shown that the physician or a laboratory failed to provide the degree of care that a reasonable physician would deem suitable when faced with the same situation.

 An Indiantown ovarian cancer misdiagnosis attorney representing the patient also needs to prove that the physician’s breach of the existing care standard caused the patient harm and that the patient suffered actual damages due to the provider’s breach.
 A well-versed lawyer understands the specific nuances involved in proving medical misdiagnosis claims and could help the patient recover damages such as pain and suffering, medical bills, income loss, and other losses.

 The following are common warning signs that might accompany ovarian cancer: